Powell Family Cooking

 • In a large skillet, cook the chopped bacon over medium heat until crispy.
 Remove bacon and set aside, leaving the grease in the skillet.

 • Add the sliced Andouille sausage to the skillet and cook until browned.
-Remove sausage and set aside with the bacon.
+Remove the sausage and set it aside with the bacon.

 • Carefully drain all but 1 tablespoon of the bacon grease from the skillet.
 Add more oil or grease if needed.